STAT Inc® Veteran Application

 Our EAL programs have a Mental Health Facilitator working alongside a Certified Equine Specialist who will support you though trauma informed programming outlined above.
 We get it.
 We see you.
 We understand.
 The horses also provide immediate reassurance with their presence.

-What do you want to get from Equine Assisted Learning (EAL)?
+What do you want to get from Equine Assisted Learning (EAL) or Equine Assisted Psychotherapy (EAP)?

 Applicant Information